 In Baltimore City, there are few green oases for migrating birds to rest and feed on their long journeys.
 With the help of expert volunteers, Audubon has observed over 200 species of birds in Patterson Park, with over 40 of those species using the park to breed and raise their young.
 Our habitat gardens in the park are filled with a diversity of native plants from Maryland which serve as hosts for insects – birds’ favorite food - as well as provide essential seeds, berries, nectar, shelter, water, and places to raise their young.

 Did you know 96% of terrestrial bird species eat insects?
 Did you also know you can create wildlife habitat in and around your own home, school, business, and public spaces?
-Whether you have a backyard or a balcony, a rooftop deck or a window box, or an entire community park, you can join Audubon to gain the knowledge and tools needed to plan your own wildlife sanctuary - AND, brag to your neighbors with your very own Audubon Bird-Friendly Habitat recognition sign!
+Whether you have a backyard or a balcony, a rooftop deck or a window box, or an entire community park, you can join Audubon to gain the knowledge and tools needed to plan your own wildlife sanctuary - AND, those with gardens in Maryland and DC can brag to your neighbors with your very own Audubon Bird-Friendly Habitat recognition sign!

 Ways to get involved with Audubon this year: